kennysmithed/oels2022/oels_practical_wk8.md

 For sounds:

 The sound files are all matched to the image files of the same name - e.g. the image file "g4_c1" has some corresponding sound files whose name starts with "g4_c1" where Rachel (our confederate) says "the red sock".
 But to inject a bit of variation and make it less obvious these are pre-recorded, we have several versions of some sound files - e.g. there are two recordings of Rachel saying "the red sock", which are named "g4_c1_1" and "g4_c1_2".
 We also have sound files with just the bare noun (e.g. "the sock" rather than "the red sock"), e.g. "g4_1" and "g4_2" are Rachel saying "the sock" a couple of different ways.
-The fact that the sound and image file names line up like this makes it a bit easier to generate the very complex trial lists involved in this experiment!

 ## Our implementation

-There are actually two versions of the experiment included in the zip file:
+There are actually two implementations of the experiment included in the zip file for you:
 - A short version with a small number of trials.
 The code for this is in `confederate_priming.html` and `confederate_priming.js`, and the URL will be https://jspsychlearning.ppls.ed.ac.uk/~UUN/online_experiments_practicals/confederate_priming/confederate_priming.html if your directory structure is as suggested in previous weeks.
 This is the code I will start with in the explanation below.
 - A full-length version with a large number of trials (100+).
 The code for this is in `confederate_priming_readfromcsv.html` and `confederate_priming_readfromcsv.js`, and the URL should be https://jspsychlearning.ppls.ed.ac.uk/~UUN/online_experiments_practicals/confederate_priming/confederate_priming_readfromcsv.html.
 If you want a longer demo you can run this, but the main purpose of including the second version is to show you how a long trial list can be read in from a CSV file.